nrwl/nx/docs/react/guides/cli.md

 nx generate @nrwl/react:app myapp
 ```

 > Substitute `myapp` with the name of your application.
+Also use the `--help` option to see the other options for generating an app.

 To start up a development web server: